Minejerik/omegaflightprotocol/PROTOCOL.md

 ### A lot of documentation already exists with in the protocol buffer files, look in `proto_buffers` for info

+#### Basic behaviour
+The client needs to have a list of `flight blockers`, which are conditions that are currently not set correctly, which are blocking take off.
+This list needs to be maintained, and is required to make sure that every single thing is ready for flight.
+This is a REQUIRED piece of client behaviour, and in order to make sure that compatibility with all other Omegaflight servers is maintained, this must be added.
+TODO: added messages to share blockers w/ server.
+The server should be able to check this list of blockers, and if it does not make sense, as in, home is not set, but a blocker for a lack of home has not been added, the server should block flight, until a client sending a valid blocker list is connected.

 #### Basic Ideas
 All message-types are split into 3 seconds, common, from-client, and to-client.
 Common message-types are used by both to & from client messages.